**SPONSORS: For sponsor/exhibitor related questions contact sponsorship@hispanicizeEvent.com or call 203.364.4779. **

 What if I only want to attend evening events?
 Only registered attendees with badges will have access to Hispanicize events – day and evening.
 In addition, access to events will vary depending on the event (i.e. sponsors, bloggers, media).

-What if I purchase an event badge but am unable to attend.
+What if I purchased an event badge but am unable to attend.
 Can I get a refund?
 Can I transfer my ticket?
 If you have purchased a badge but are unable to attend, you may request to transfer your pass.
-Please contact Lexi at Lexi@hispanicize.com to request a transfer.
+Please contact Michelle at MSeitman@meetingexpectations.com to request a transfer.
 Please note that Hispanicize cannot issue refunds.

 What happens if I lose my event badge?
 If you lose your badge, please visit the registration desk and show your photo ID to be issued a replacement badge.